polkadot-developers/substrate-developer-hub.github.io/docs/development/tools/subkey.md

 ---
-title: The subkey Tool
+title: subkey Tool
 ---

-Subkey is a key-generation utility that is developed alongside Substrate.
+`subkey` is a key-generation utility that is developed alongside Substrate.
 Its main features are generating [sr25519](https://github.com/w3f/schnorrkel) and ed25519 key pairs, encoding SS58 addresses, and restoring keys from mnemonics and raw seeds.
 It can also create and verify signatures, including for encoded transactions.

-## Building the Subkey Binary
+## Building the `subkey` Binary

 ### One-line Install

-The Subkey binary, `subkey`, is also installed along with [Substrate installation](getting-started.md#prerequisites).
+The Subkey binary, `subkey`, is also installed along with [Substrate installation](overview/getting-started.md#prerequisites).
 If you want to play with just Subkey (and not Substrate), you will need to have the Substrate dependencies.
 Use the following two commands to install the dependencies and Subkey, respectively:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast